 In The Hunger Games, Clove intentionally mocks Rue's death while pinning Katniss down at her mercy.
 However if she didn't chose to rant and kill Katniss right there, Thresh would have never overheard and killed Clove for saying such things.

 In Harry Potter, Hermione speaks ill of Sirius, about a year after Sirius' death: "Sirius was horrible to Kreacher...
 I've said all along that wizards would pay for how they treat house elves.
 Well, Voldemort did... and so did Sirius."
+Dumbledore said more or less the same, although noting that Sirius's problem was Kreacher and not house-elves in generally.

 In the Sherlock Holmes story "The Adventure of Black Peter", the titular Asshole Victim suffers from this; his own daughter flat-out tells Holmes and Watson that she's glad her father is dead and blesses the hand that killed him.